mas802/openhab-geojson/README.md

 # What is this?

 This is a proof-of-concept to enhance openhab items with geojson data to produce a convention-over-configuration style interactive floorplan.
-Currently it mainly serves to visualize and control lights, but an extension towards temperature and thermostates is in planning and other features such as open/closed doors are possible.
+Currently it mainly serves to visualize and control lights (and blinds), but an extension towards temperature and thermostates is in planning and other features such as open/closed doors are possible.

 It might be developed into a UI addon at some point if there is sufficient interest - upvote here: [https://github.com/mas802/openhab-geojson/issues/1].